-In February and March 2016 the Company issued a two year private placement floating rate note with total nominal amount of EUR 200 million and a coupon of 3M EURIBOR plus 0.55%.
-The notes were issued in four tranches under the established Euro Medium Term Note Programme.
+On February 9, 2016 the Company issued a two year private placement floating rate note with nominal amount of EUR 15 million and a coupon of 3M EURIBOR plus 0.55%.
+The notes were issued under the established Euro Medium Term Note Programme.